 If you were alive in the late 1980s or early 1990s and heard mention of the spaghetti sauce brand "Prego," you almost certainly will think of their catch phrase "It's in there!"
 No matter what desired ingredient was asked about in Prego's TV adds, the response was, of course, "It's in there!"

-Below are a list of commonly inquired about vehicle details that the VIN Pattern is not going to capture, or at least capture consistently.
+Below are a list of commonly-inquired-about vehicle details that the VIN Pattern is not going to capture, or at least won't capture consistently.

 The information encoded into the VIN pattern does not consistently identify the vehicle's Trim, though there are a number of VINs that are trim specific.
 This happens mostly with passenger vehicles and is most common with luxury cars.
 Even then, the VIN is not consistently Trim specific across most model years for a given make.
 For Light-Duty Vehicles, the VIN is rarely trim specific.
 As a result, if you need to consistently identify trim you will often need to collect information on the vehicle in addition to the VIN.

 Transmission is rarely encoded in the VIN pattern.
 However, it often can be tied to a VIN when the vehicle's VIN pattern identifies a combination of the engine and model (and possibly trim) that are available with only one transmission option.
 In recent years, there have been much fewer vehicles offered with a manual transmission.
 This has resulted in more and more transmission-specific VIN Patterns, though it is not directly encoded in the VIN.

 Unless you are decoding a "Model T," the paint color of the vehicle is not encoded in the VIN pattern.
 (P.S.
 If you are decoding a Model T Ford, the paint color is black.)